 Office: 446 Reid Hall

-E-mail: COB Directory
+E-mail: JJCBE Directory

 Frank received a B.A. (mathematics) from Carroll College of Montana, a B.S. (mining engineering) from Columbia University, an M.S. (mining engineering) from Montana Tech, an M.B.A. from the University of Washington, and a Ph.D. from Arizona State University.